cauabernardino/Data-Science-By-John-Hopkins/README.md

 # Data Science with R by JHU

-My notes and views regarding the Data Science coursework (using R language) by John Hopkins, in Coursera.
+My notes and views regarding the Data Science coursework (using R language) by John Hopkins University, in Coursera.
 Link to the course [here](https://www.coursera.org/specializations/jhu-data-science).

 ## Purpose